 It is however, a great time to concentrate on a re-vamp for your home.
 And one area where we love to luxuriate under the soothing water droplets is in our bathrooms.
 It is often thought of as a sanctuary, a place guaranteed to get a moment’s peace, or languishing in a deep, warm bubble bath.
 Sometimes however, it can fall a bit short of the spa-like space with the cool tiles, ceramics and metals.
 One way to seriously fall in love with your bathroom again is to consider your lighting.

 Our bathrooms are often the first place we visit in the morning, dazed with sleep as we reach for the toothbrush, so you need to consider the light levels in this room carefully, as this is the only way that we can really impact on the ambience in this room.
 They are often not the largest of spaces and you therefore don’t want endless ornaments cluttering up what needs to be a shared space.
+For a full and comprehensive bathroom lighting guide, read our complete bathroom guide.

 First things first – make sure that your light fittings all conform to bathroom safety standards.
 Without boring you with science, you need to ensure that they have a minimum of an ingress protection rating of 44 (often displayed as IP44).
 These are safe to use in bathroom zones 1, 2 and 3 (shown below as ‘outside zones’).
 This ensures that they are adequately protected against inevitable splashes.There is an ever-expanding array of lighting on offer for these rooms and below we show you the types and designs of lights that are the very best for beautiful bathrooms.

 Recessed ceiling spots are often chosen in bathrooms and they offer a fantastic practicality.
 You can fling your towel around with no problems – there is nothing to catch on!
 These suit modern and minimalist bathrooms and offer out a good spread of light.
-Our top picks:

 One of the most underutilised lights in these rooms are bathroom wall lights.
 These offer a warm glow that spotlights are unable to emulate.
 They can be positioned where the light is most needed and with most being dimmable (when teamed with a dimmer switch and dimmable bulb) are fantastic at creating the perfect light for practical requirements and for those relaxing soaks in the tub at the twist of a dial.
 Our top picks for a modern bathroom: